joeljosephwebdev/static-site-generator/README.md

 ## Getting Started 💫

-Store all physical asster in the *static* folder.
+Store all physical assets in the *static* folder.
 Add all markdown files to the *content* folder.
 Pages can be separated with sub-folders.

 ### Prerequisites 🚀